leoneila/learning-library/data-management-library/exadata-database-service-on-dedicated-infrastructure-get-started/introduction/introduction.md

 Applications access databases on Exadata Database Service through this network using Single Client Access Name (SCAN) and Oracle Real Application Clusters (Oracle RAC) Virtual IP (VIP) interfaces.
 The client access network uses a pair of network interfaces on each database server, which are connected to the customer network.

-**The Backup Network** is similar to the client access network, as it connects the Exadata Database serversis provided to separates backup traffic and bulk transfers from application traffic.
+**The Backup Network** is similar to the client access network, as it connects the Exadata Database servers provided to separates backup traffic and bulk transfers from application traffic.
 Like the client network, the backup network uses a pair of network interfaces on each database server, which are connected to the customer network.

 **The Oracle Cloud Operations Network** is a dedicated network connection used to perform infrastructure management tasks.